Genny-oo/Atanga-Banking-System/README.md

-# 🏦 KNUST Banking System
+# 🏦 ATANGA BANKING SYSTEM

 **A Modern Banking Management System**
-*Kwame Nkrumah University of Science and Technology*
-*Computer Science Department Project*
+*By Genevieve Osei-Owusu*

 ## 📋 Overview

-The KNUST Banking System is a comprehensive banking management application built in C++ with SQLite database integration.
+The Atanga Banking System is a comprehensive banking management application built in C++ with SQLite database integration.
 It simulates real banking operations including account management, transactions, and customer services.

 ## ✨ Features